macdhuibh/django-registration-templates/README.md

 		https://bitbucket.org/devdoodles/registration_templates/src

 Both are fantastic resources. django-registration-templates adds a missing _activation-complete_ template and _{% csrf_token %}_ to all the forms.

+The template seem to work fine with both django registration and django registration redux.
+Please file an issue or pull request if you have any problems.

 ## Usage